cfdp/cfdp.dk/wp-content/plugins/sexybookmarks/readme.txt

 Please see here: [Usage & Installation Instructions](http://support.shareaholic.com/hc/en-us/categories/200101476-WordPress-Plugin)

 == Changelog ==

+= 7.8.0.4 =
+* Bugfix: We fixed the code which displays the Facebook share count to accommodate Facebook's new data structure.
+* Bugfix: Fixed server side share counts for Odnoklassniki

 = 7.8.0.3 =
-* Bugfix: Fix for Cloudflare compatible
+* Bugfix: Fix for Cloudflare compatibility

 = 7.8.0.2 =
 * Bugfix: Updated Social Counts library to be PHP7 compatible